 Coral Restoration & Nursery Sites

-Interns collect naturally occurring fragments from the surrounding areas and attach them to a fixed rope structure in water between 12m-5m as well as to fixed nursery structures.
-As the fragments grow large enough they are then out-planted to nearby reefs at similar depths of water via the hitching technique.
+Interns collect naturally occurring fragments from the surrounding areas and attach them to a fixed rope structure in water between 5m – 12m, as well as to our fixed nursery structures.
+As the fragments grow large enough they are then out-planted to nearby reefs at similar depths of water.

 Partnering with Reeflex Divers and Ocean Gardener we work to build, maintain and monitor our coral nursery in Crystal Bay, Nusa Penida.
-Together we are trialling the best methods and hope to be able to restore damaged areas to their former glory.
+Together we are trialling the best methods and hope to be able to restore damaged areas to their former glory, as well as assessing restoration success.

 Locations: Penida, Bira.